Ellie - General volunteer

 “I often find camp hard to describe, because there is nowhere else like it.
 Nowhere as positive, nowhere as inclusive.
 People feel naturally free and optimistic – it is a wonderful place to be.
 Over the years I have seen particular children come to camp as very shy, reserved people, that struggle to interact.
 Then by the end of the week they are performing in front of the whole camp in the talent show!
 That change alone is a testament to how special camp really is.”

 “The other wonderful thing about camp is that its benefits aren’t limited to the campers.
 It also provides volunteers with so many benefits.
 For example, the experience of camp has been great for my CV- in fact, I recommend volunteering to anyone that wants to work with children in roles such as nursing, teaching, care work and so on.
-Also, Zoe- the Director of Volunteering at Over The Wall- has always given me wonderful references that have already been so useful.”
+Also, the Head of Volunteering at Over The Wall has always given me wonderful references that have already been so useful.”

 “I also think you come away from camp with more confidence in yourself.
 It has really helped me develop as a person.
 I have volunteered as both a Team Leader and Activity Leader, roles that have that given me confidence in my leadership skills and my ability to work as part of a team.
 There are also some great activities at camp just for volunteers, such as our closing ceremony and volunteer evening party ‘Chez Jaune’, which is great fun!
 Obviously, volunteering is all about the camper’s experience -that’s the main part- but there’s a lot in it for you too!”

 “Once I graduate as a paediatrician, I hope to one day become a clinical volunteer on ‘Beach Patrol’.”